georgewatson/deoxyribose/README.md

   main stack
 * **Val**: Multiply the top elements of the main and auxiliary stack, remove these elements, and place the result on top of the main stack
-* **Pro**: Floor-divide the top element of the main stack by the top element of the auxiliary stack, remove these elements, and place the result on top of the main stack
+* **Pro**: Divide the top element of the main stack by the top element of the auxiliary stack, round the result towards zero, remove these elements, and place the result on top of the main stack
 * **Met**: Swap the top elements of the main and auxiliary stacks
 * **Phe**: Put the auxiliary stack on top of the main stack, clearing the auxiliary stack